chrisj7903/Read-Victron-advertised-data/README.md

 The main body, with setup() and loop() per the Arduino environment

 ##### VSC.h/VSC.cpp
-This pair provide the detailed algorithms for reading a Victron Solar Controller (VSC)
+This pair provide the detailed algorithms to read, dissect, decrypt, decode and report data from a Victron Solar Controller (VSC)

+The principles of reading, dissecting and decrypting were introduced above.

+The decoding of the decrypted data, in preparation for reporting follows similar structure and logic to the VBM routines, except referencung
-This is where the "Extra Manufacturer Data" document comes into play, in particular the "Solar Controller" table on page 3.

-Fortunately the byte mapping is less complicated in this case and can be readily understood by looking at the code directly.
+the "Solar Controller" table on page 3 of the "Extra Manufacturer Data" document.
+Fortunately the byte mapping is much less complicated in this case and can be readily understood by looking at the code directly.

 ##### ZZ.h/ZZ.cpp
 This pair provide miscellaneous general/global variables or functions, simply to keep the main body clean.